 The final night of the walk is at the newly refurbished Hidden Peaks Cabins offers handcrafted timber slab huts each with their own ensuite and a unique mountain view.

 Committed to the Environment

-Spicers’ objective is to create walking experiences that deliver a unique sense of relaxed luxury, existing in harmony with nature’s beauty and the local surroundings.
+Spicers’ aim to create a walking experience that delivers a unique sense of relaxed luxury, existing in harmony with nature’s beauty and the local surroundings.
 Their non-urban properties support biodiversity and sustainability.
 90% of the freehold land is managed considerately to create a balance of ecotourism, livestock production and nature conservation.
 Only 10% is used as farmland.

 - Accessed via Brisbane, QLD